Mythology in France: Regional variations

+Scholarly study

+Modern scholarship on French myth and folklore combines philology, medieval studies and ethnography.
+Key modern commentators include Claude Lecouteux (medieval folklore and magical beliefs) and numerous edited periodicals that publish Celtic and French folkloric research.

 Gallo-Roman myth

 After the sacking of Gaul by the Romans in the 2nd century, the spiritual and mythological practices of the Gauls in the French region began to change due to Roman influence.
 Traditional Celtic Paganism draws on the deities of the Celtic pantheon, an extensive grouping of gods and goddesses traditionally worshiped in Celtic lands, and acknowledges the supernatural within the natural environment.
 As the Roman Empire began to expand, many Celtic beliefs and practices merged with the beliefs of the Romans.
 By the 3rd century, the Gauls worshiped many Roman deities like Mercury and Mars, and some uniquely Gallo-Roman Gods, like Teutates and Dea Matrona.
 Many of the Roman deities may have been worshiped under different names, though most records of Gallic religions were written by Romans like Julius Caesar and hence these names are unknown.

 Individual households and tribes had their own gods and goddesses, who served as a bridge between people and nature.
 The Gallo-Romans believed that some natural features had their own deities.
 Some of these deities, are still revered under Christianised names, like the nymph of the Breton shore, who is still venerated under the name of Saint Anne.
 Many of these local deities were drawn from the old Celtic pantheon, and influenced by the Roman deities.

 The Gauls worshiped the main gods of the Roman pantheon, observing rituals related to Mercury, Apollo, Mars, Jupiter, and Minerva.
 Gallo-Romans regarded Mercury as the creator of the Arts, and the God ruling over trade, commerce, and communication.
 Apollo was believed to protect the Gauls from disease, Minerva was the goddess of wisdom and practical life arts, Jupiter was able to control the sun, moon, and weather, and Mars was the god of war.
 The Gauls often made sacrifices to Mars during wartime, offering up cattle from conquered territories in exchange for protection in battle.